0

 More about Honey & Co

-Also try: Honey and Smoke for the team's Middle Eastern grill.
+Also try: Honey and Smoke for the team's Middle Eastern grill as well as Honey & Co Daily in Bloomsbury.

 Strand - 180 Strand, Temple, London WC2R 1EA

-This two-Michelin-starred restaurant by Iré Hassan-Odukale and Chef Jeremy Chan has moved from its original St James's Market location to a much bigger space.
+This two-Michelin-starred and World's 50 Best restaurant by Iré Hassan-Odukale and Chef Jeremy Chan has settled into its new-ish Strand location and become bigger than ever.
 Expect a mix of seasonal British ingredients with a West African-inspired menu, creating something unique in London in the process.
-The menu changes regularly as a result, but you'll see classics like their smoked Jollof rice and an amazing plantain dish on there regularly.
+It's now a tasting menu-only affair, which will change regularly (although classics like their amazing jollof rice should make an appearance).

 More about Ikoyi